junecastillote/junecastillote.github.io/_posts/2020-08-05-create-partition-windows-10.md

 ## Volume Partitioning Methods

 In this section, you will learn about the two partition methods; Extend Volume and Shrink Volume.
-By the end of this section, By the end of this section, you should know the difference and which method to use based on your requirements.
+By the end of this section, you should know the difference and which method to use based on your requirements.

 ### Extending Volumes